Electrical Systems

 personal protective equipment

 PPE.
-Any of the various articles of clothing or safeguarding devices that assemblers or operators are required to wear to ensure their safety.
+An article of clothing or a device worn to minimize exposure to hazards and prevent injury.
 PPE for electrical work may include gloves and rubber-soled footwear.

 polarity